All-Rounder: A batsman who has the ability to bat and bowls both. Can also refer to a batsman/wicket-keeper.

 Long-Off, Long-On: Fielding positions near the boundary on either side of the sightscreen at the bowler's end.

 Maiden Over: An over in which no run is scored by the batsman.

-Night Watchman: When a wicket falls shortly before close of play, a low-order batsman sent in to play out time, in order to prevent a better batsman risking his wicket.
+Night Watchman: When a wicket falls shortly before the closing of the play, a low-order batsman is sent in to play out time, in order to prevent a better batsman from risking his wicket.

-No Ball: An illegal delivery under certain law.
-And bowler has to bowl extra.
+No Ball: An illegal delivery under a certain law.
+And the bowler has to bowl extra.
 A run is added to the score.

 Off-Break: When a ball turns from off to leg.

 Off-Cutter: Fast off-break bowling cutting the fingers across the seam of the ball.

 Off-Drive: Drive on the front foot which hits the ball between cover and mid-off.

 On-Drive: Drive which hits the ball between mid-wicket and mid-on.